Kanban System: what is it and how to use it

 It’s Your Turn

 What do you think?
 Is the Kanban System applicable in today’s economic and production world?
+Do you use Kanban to track flow of work items or inventory levels?
 Do you recognize the practical explanation or do you have more additions?
 What are your success factors for good inventory management system?

 Share your experience and knowledge in the comments box below.